-Transactions must not be completed prior to obtaining formal clearance.
+Transactions must not be consummated prior to obtaining formal clearance.
 Infringements of the suspension clause may lead to fines of up to 10% of the worldwide turnover of the infringing undertaking and nullity of the implementing measures (see question 3.3 above).
 However, we note that the meaning of "implementation" has not been clarified ultimately by the Cartel Act or the Cartel Court.
 One ruling suggests, however, that the mere acquisition of shares and/or voting rights without the acquirer exercising any controlling influence does not amount to an unlawful implementation of the transaction.
-In another more recent ruling concerning an implementation without clearance, the fine was calculated by taking into account the period as of the first exercise of voting rights (rather than as of acquisition of the shareholding).
-In addition, this ruling therefore suggests that the mere acquisition of shares does not qualify as implementation yet.
-Again, this question has not been ultimately clarified as yet.
+In several more recent rulings concerning an implementation without clearance, the fine was calculated by taking into account the period as of the first exercise of voting rights (rather than as of acquisition of the shareholding).
+Also these rulings therefore suggest that the mere acquisition of shares does not qualify as implementation yet.
+Again, this question has not been ultimately clarified yet.